 - Your account number and name of your bank to establish a direct deposit for your benefits.

 Schedule a Consultation with a Social Security Lawyer

 Dealing with the death of a family member is stressful and painful.
-The Law Offices of Steinhardt, Siskind and Associates, LLC will file your survivor benefits claim to help ease your burdens.
+The Law Offices of Steinhardt, Siskind and Lieberman, LLC will file your survivor benefits claim to help ease your burdens.
 Meet with a Maryland Social Security disability attorney in our Glen Burnie office or our satellite offices in Owings Mills, Ellicott City, and Annapolis.
 We will complete the tiresome and intricate process of filing your claim.
 Spouses and children of workers who died are designated survivors who can collect benefits.
 Get the benefits you deserve.